kleutzinger/fit.kevbot.xyz/README.md

   - [x] single updateDBItem
   - [ ] single deleteDBItem
   - [ ] single addDBItem?
+- [ ] displayName for columns in UI
 - [ ] upload db as csv (advanced)
 - [ ] add tests
+- [ ] start actually using it in the gym

 ## Rough UI